security policy

 We're a small studio (6 people).
 We don't currently run a paid bug bounty program, we don't have a SOC 2 audit, and we don't have a dedicated security team.
 We do read every report and we fix what we find.

 If you're evaluating us as an enterprise vendor and need formal security certifications, we're not the right fit yet.
-For everyone else — solo developers, agencies, small teams — we believe transparent disclosure and fast fixes matter more than badges.
+For everyone else — independent developers, agencies, small teams — we believe transparent disclosure and fast fixes matter more than badges.